Get Started

 What Cache-Control Does for Crawlers

 Cache-Control headers tell crawlers two essential things: whether your content has changed, and how long they can trust their stored copy before checking again.
 When a bot visits your page, it reads directives like max-age=3600 (cache for one hour) or no-cache (always revalidate before serving).
-This prevents bots from wasting crawl budget re-fetching identical content or, conversely, serving stale versions of pages that update frequently.
+In most cases, this prevents bots from wasting crawl budget re-fetching identical content or, conversely, serving stale versions of pages that update frequently.
+Three weeks of crawl-budget waste.
+All from one missing directive.

 The key difference from browser caching: browsers prioritize user experience and speed, while crawlers prioritize freshness and discovery.
 A browser might aggressively cache to load pages faster on repeat visits.
-Search bots, however, use Cache-Control to decide when to return—too-short expiration means they crawl unnecessarily often, consuming server resources; too-long means they miss updates that could affect rankings.
+Search bots, however, use Cache-Control to decide when to return, too-short expiration means they crawl unnecessarily often, consuming server resources; too-long means they miss updates that could affect rankings.
+Actually, scratch that, too-long means they miss the updates that matter, image swaps and minor copy edits they can defer all day.

 Overhead view of server rack with ethernet cables and LED indicators in data center